Complementarities in Sparse Two-Sided Interaction Models: Supplementary Proofs

 I prove the result for the ranking of $\boldsymbol{\alpha}$; the argument for $\boldsymbol{\psi}$ is analogous.

-\underline{Sufficiency.} Fix any two workers $i$ and $i'$.
-By Assumption \ref{ass:diameter} there exists a firm $j$ such that $(i,j), (i',j) \in \mathcal{O}_{IJ}$.
-Because $f_m$ is strictly increasing in each argument, the sign of $\theta_{ij} - \theta_{i'j}$ reveals whether $\alpha_i$ exceeds $\alpha_{i'}$.
-Collecting these pairwise comparisons for all $(i,i')$ constructs a complete, transitive ranking of the workers, which is therefore identified.
+I first establish sufficiency.
+Fix any two workers $i$ and $i'$.
+By Assumption~\ref{ass:diameter}, there exists a firm $j$ such that $(i,j),(i',j)\in\mathcal{O}_{IJ}$.
+Because $f_m$ is strictly increasing in its first argument, the sign of $\theta_{ij}-\theta_{i'j}$ reveals whether $\alpha_i$ is greater than, equal to, or smaller than $\alpha_{i'}$.
+Repeating this comparison for every pair $(i,i')$ identifies the ranking of the workers.

-\underline{Necessity.} Suppose, to reach a contradiction, that Assumption \ref{ass:diameter} fails.
-Then there exist two distinct workers $i$ and $i'$ such that no firm $j$ satisfies $(i,j),(i',j)\in\mathcal{O}_{IJ}$.
-Suppose $\alpha_i > \alpha_{i''}$ and $\alpha_{i'} > \alpha_{i''}$, for any $i'' \neq i$, $i'' \neq i'$.
-Also, suppose that for any pair of firms $j$ and $j'$ such that $(i,j),(i',j')\in\mathcal{O}_{IJ}$, it holds that $\psi_j > \psi_{j'}$, and $\theta_{ij} > \theta_{i'j'}$.
-Now consider the bivariate isotonic matrix where workers $i$ and $i'$ occupy the first two rows.
-Swapping the first and second rows, and filling in the missing entries with appropriate values, preserves both row- and column-wise monotonicity.
-This yields a second isotonic matrix that is observationally equivalent to the original but reverses the relative order of $i$ and $i'$.
-Therefore, the ranking of workers is not point-identified, implying that Assumption \ref{ass:diameter} is necessary.
+I next establish necessity.
+Suppose that Assumption~\ref{ass:diameter} fails on the worker side.
+Then there exist two distinct workers $i$ and $i'$ that do not share any firm.
+Consider an admissible representation in which $i$ and $i'$ are adjacent in the worker ranking, with $\alpha_i>\alpha_{i'}$, and all other workers have lower productivity.
+Order the firms so that every firm matched with $i$ has higher productivity than every firm matched with $i'$, and choose the observed outcomes so that

+These inequalities can be chosen with strict slack so that the observed entries admit a completion to a matrix that is strictly increasing along both rows and columns.

+Because $i$ and $i'$ have no common firm, no column contains observed outcomes for both workers.
+Their positions in the worker ranking can therefore be reversed while leaving every observed entry unchanged.
+In each column matched with one of the two workers, the entry corresponding to the other worker is unobserved and can be chosen, together with the remaining missing entries, to preserve strict monotonicity along rows and columns.
+The resulting completion defines a second admissible isotonic representation that generates the same observed outcomes but satisfies $\alpha_i'<\alpha_{i'}'$.

+Thus, the relative order of $i$ and $i'$ is not identified whenever two workers have no common firm.
+The analogous argument applies when two firms have no common worker.
+Assumption~\ref{ass:diameter} is therefore necessary and sufficient for identification of the rankings of $\boldsymbol{\alpha}$ and $\boldsymbol{\psi}$.